MechanicalRock/mechanicalrock.github.io/_posts/2022-07-12-replace-circular-loaders-with-skeletons.md

 A few things to note:

-* I chose to implement a more complex landmark as I felt it better transitioned when the true content was revealed.
+* I chose to implement more complex landmarkings as it better transitioned when the true content was revealed.
 * A second skeleton in the horizontal list was added to let the user know there _may_ be more than one Card after the loading finishes.
 * Consecutive skeletons have their opacity lowered to emphasise there may/may-not be more than one card after the load has completed.